xcodeOn1/ipa-scope/README.md

 * ✅Get linked libraries in target app
 * ✅Get All strings & class in app

+# Requirements :

+it only work with Kali linux .

 # Installation :

 git clone https://github.com/xcodeOn1/ipa-scope.git